Student Information about the Journal and Joining the Staff

 Second, participants complete an editing exercise using the Bluebook citation format for law journals.
 All work is completed on an individual basis and subject to the Honor Code.
 Time allotted for completion of the Write-On Competition varies from year to year.

-Upon review of the submissions, the Journal and the Public Law Review will make offers of Staff positions to successful participants.
+Upon review of the submissions, the Journal will make offers of Staff positions to successful participants.
 Decisions are generally made in either June or July, depending upon the number of participants and the summer schedules of submission reviewers.
 The Journal encourages all students who are eligible to take part in the Write-on Competition because it serves as a useful learning and writing experience, regardless of the outcome.